Denman Island Covered Recreation Space

 The project has evolved in to beautiful community collaboration and we would like to thank all our partners in this project!

-Denman Island Recreation Commission Society (DIRCS) have agreed to lease the space for the Covered Recreation Space to DICES and have contributed their community knowledge to the design process.
+Denman Island Recreation Commission Society (DIRCS) have contributed their community knowledge to the design process and the project will take place on their property.

 The Sports Field Committee, DIRCS, Art’s Denman, The Farmers Market, and the Pickleball Group plus some experienced builders make up the Covered Recreation Space Steering Committee.
 The Committee is driving the design process and make recommendations to DIRCS and DICES on decisions regarding design and implementation.